-6. Procedures for resolving differences
+4. Procedures for resolving differences

-Student editors will work first with the publications advisor to resolve any differences.
-If the problem cannot be resolved at this level, the student editors and/or the publications advisor may work with the principal to resolve any problems.
-If the problem is not resolved at the principal level, the student editors and/or the publications advisor may work with the superintendent to resolve any problem.
-If the problem is not resolved at the superintendency level, the student editors and/or publications advisor may work with the Board of Education.
-If the problem is not resolved at the Board level, the student editors and/or publications advisor may seek relief through the judicial system.
+Student editors will work first with the publications advisor to resolve differences.
+If the problem cannot be resolved at this level, the student editors and/or the publications advisor will work with the principal to resolve any problems.
+If the problem is not resolved at the principal level, the student editors and/or the publications advisor may appeal to the superintendent.
+The superintendent's decision shall be final.